French-Cat/French-Cat/README.md

-Ghostface is way more than fine asf
+British and German accents are fine asf